Set up Finnish taxes in your Shopify store

 1. In your Shopify admin, go to the SettingsTaxes and duties page.

-2. In the Decide how tax is charged section, uncheck the Include tax in prices check box.
+2. In the Global settings section, uncheck the Include sales tax in product price and shipping rate.

 Tax rates in Finland and the EU